Frequently asked questions about humane, in-home pet euthanasia and aftercare

 Working with your family veterinarian is usually the most cost-effective and time efficient way of pursuing quality-of-life consultations because they know you and your companion the best.

-However, we do provide information about quality-of-life assessments to help guide you in your decision making.
+We do provide information about quality of life and you can take our quality-of-life assessments to help guide you in your decision making.

 -